 By way of background on the compensation methods and controls typically used by our members, CAFII member client service representatives - the majority of whom are salaried staff - are highly supervised both in branch and in client contact centres.
 Our members' client service representatives undergo comprehensive and recurring product training to enable them to provide consumers with accurate and reliable information; as well, they receive ethics and integrity training which underscores the importance of fair treatment of consumers (FTC).
-There is also considerable management oversight and quality assurance measures used by CAFII members.

-That training provides client service representatives offering insurance with the knowledge, skills, and tools to do their jobs and serve clients well and that they and our member companies, as their employers, act in accordance with applicable federal and provincial/territorial insurance legislation and regulations; and industry guidelines.
+That training provides client service representatives offering insurance with the knowledge, skills, and tools to do their jobs and serve clients well.
+It also ensures that they, as sales personnel, and our member companies, as their employers, act in accordance with applicable federal and provincial/territorial insurance legislation and regulations; and industry guidelines.

-In that connection, we concur with the draft Incentive Management Guideline's introductory statement that "Among the expectations set out in the Guideline, the AMF indicates that it expects any real or potential conflicts of interest to be avoided or managed in a manner that ensures the fair treatment of clients (FTC)."
+In that connection, we concur draft Incentive Management Guideline's introductory statement that "Among the expectations set out in the Guideline, the AMF indicates that it expects any real or potential conflicts of interest to be avoided or managed in a manner that ensures the fair treatment of clients (FTC)." << Parmi les attentes qui y sont énoncées2, l'Autorité indique notamment qu'elle s'attend à ce que tout conflit d'intérêts réel ou potentiel soit évité ou géré de façon à assurer le traitement équitable des clients.>>

-However, we do not agree with the following statement: "The incentives awarded to a financial institution's staff, intermediaries or any other person acting on its behalf who is involved in offering its products and services are a major source of conflicts of interest."
-In our view, if properly managed and subject to sufficient controls, that is definitely not the case.
+However, we do not agree with the following statement: "The incentives awarded to a financial institution's staff, intermediaries or any other person acting on its behalf who is involved in offering its products and services are a major source of conflicts of interest." << Les incitatifs consentis aux membres du personnel d'uneinstitution financière, aux intermédiaires ou à toute autre personne qui agit pour son compte et qui intervient dans l'offre de ses produits et services constituent une source importante de conflits d'intérêts. >> This statement implies that any incentive is inherently a conflict of interest, but in our view, if probably managed and subject to sufficient controls, that is definitely not the case.

 Finally, we agree with and support the broad principles outlined in the draft Incentive Management Guideline's sections on Governance, Managing Incentive Arrangements, Identification and Assessment of Risks and Practices that Could Adversely Affect FTC, and Quality Monitoring.
+FRANCAIS: